rimonnnn/ble_vitals_scanner/README.md

 - Subscribing to characteristic notifications
 - Handling connection status updates

-No other BLE package is used.
+No other BLE package is used for BLE functionality.

 ---